oroinc/orocommerce/src/Oro/Bundle/ProductBundle/Resources/doc/api/product.md

 properties like "names", "descriptions", "shortDescriptions", and also meta fields.
 You can see in the detailed example for product creation.

+##### 3. Using ProductPrecisionUnits:

+A ProductPrecisionUnit is a relation between the product and unit of quantity and other details like conversion rates.
+Also, there is the concept of the primary ProductPrecisionUnit which is actually the default precision unit, and it is mandatory.

+There are a few restrictions and situations that the API caller should know:

+- not sending the **"primaryUnitPrecision"** will make the first item in the **"unitPrecisions"** list become the primary unit precision

+- when sending the "primaryUnitPrecision" you need to specify the unit code, but it is mandatory that this unit code is found between the items of the **"unitPrecisions"**

 {@request:json_api}